 VIII.
 Appeal Procedures

 Students sanctioned for violations of this code may make one appeal.
-Cases resulting in suspension or expulsion are appealed to the vice president for student affairs.
-All other appeals are addressed to the dean of student life, or an administrator of residence life, depending upon who served as the conduct officer.
+Cases resulting in suspension or expulsion are appealed to the vice president for student engagement and inclusion.
+All other appeals are addressed to the dean of student life, or an administrator of residence life, depending upon who served as the hearing officer.

 8.1 Deadline for Appeals